dcmi/dc-srap/profile/srap-profile.md

 Label: Degree Supervisor

-A person overseeing a higher level academic degree.
+MARC relator definition: A person overseeing a higher level academic degree.

 Recommended practice is to identify the degree supervisor with a URI.
 If this is not possible or feasible, a literal value that identifies the degree supervisor may be provided.
 It is also possible to give both the name and the URI.